derekmorash/New-Portfolio/_posts/2015-09-16-video-player.md

   <source src="{{ page.assets }}lynda-video.mp4" type="video/mp4">
   Your browser does not support the HTML5 video tag, please upgrade.
 </video>

+You can also view the completed course version of the project <a href="http://derekmorash.github.io/AngularVideoPlayer/lynda.html" target="blank">here</a>.

 So I made the player a max-width of 800px, this stopped the player from getting too tall at larger screen widths but it created other problems with the video progress bar and thumb scrubber.
 The progress bar is the red line at the bottom of the video showing the amount of time in the video has gone by, and the thumb scrubber is the little circle used for scrubbing through the video.